 You can test a rule with test data that you provide by clicking Actions > Run on the rule form toolbar.
-Some rule types, such as binary file rules, Pega does not provide an option for unit testing.
+For some rule types, such as binary file rules, Pega does not provide an option for unit testing.
 If the rule cannot be unit tested, the Run option is not available.

 The appearance of the Run Rule window varies across rule types, so how you run a rule varies by its type.
-In general, however, the rules run using data from a test page that you define for the test.
+In general, however, the rules run by using data from a test page that you define for the test.

 Tasks involved in defining the test page include the following.

 - Selecting a method for creating the test page – You can copy values from a thread of an existing clipboard page to the test page, create a new test page, or reset the values of an existing test page.
 For more information about clipboard pages, see Clipboard tool.